 • Apple Pay

-There are a variety of ways to get set up with Shopify.
+There are a variety of ways to get started with Shopify.

-It makes a good deal even better.
-Learn more about Shopify and take a free trial, no credit card required.
+It’s a strong value for most sellers.
+Learn more about Shopify and start a free trial—no credit card required.

 Square — Best for Restaurants, Retail, and Services